crizmo/Elina-dev/README.md

 - Its currently on discord.js v13.
 - For changes in the future , check the changelog.md file

+## Updates
+As of now i have stopped working on elina , If you want to continue building it or want to help me update it , feel free to fork it and make a pull request.
+Elina is yet to be updated to discord.js v14.

+Thank you !

 ## For developers

 If you wish to use add/copy any command from the ones in the repo be sure to atleast leave a star ~